beyond-all-reason/tachyon/src/schema/party/README.md

 Similarly, any member can leave the party they are currently in with [party/leave](#leave), and the event [party/left](#left) will follow for all remaining members.

+# Limitations and expansions

+As time of writing, this spec doesn't have any concept of leader, any party member can do all actions.
+Maybe in the future, we may want to restrict some things, like only leader can join games/matchmaking or invite/cancel invites.

+We also discussed a concept of public parties, where anyone could join.
+This may be a future extension but is out of scope for now.